 - Extensibility.
 The entire editor architecture was designed for maximum flexibility.
 The code is event-based and highly decoupled, allowing you to plug in or replace selected pieces.
 Features do not directly depend on one another and communicate in standardized ways.

 - A beautiful UI.
 Text editing is not only about typing — your users will need a UI to create links or manage images.
 We believe that a proper UX needs to be carefully designed and we did not skip this part.
 Having second thoughts about the proposed UI?
 No problem at all!
 You can always create your custom interface for CKEditor 5 thanks to its decoupled UI.

 - Quality.
-All official packages have extensive tests suites (100% code coverage is merely a step to that).
+All official packages have extensive test suites (100% code coverage is merely a step to that).
 All code has extensive API documentation.

 - Minimal configuration.
 To avoid bloat, features have minimal configuration.
 Deeper changes in their behavior can be done by recomposing them with custom features.

 - 8+ years of support.
 It is not yet another framework to be gone next year or a hyped proof-of-concept to fail in a real-life scenario.
-We have over 15 years of experience in creating rich-text editors and invested over 4 years in designing and building your next future-proof rich-text editor of choice.
+We have over 20 years of experience in creating rich-text editors and continue working day in and day out on improving your future-proof rich-text editor of choice.

 # Framework structure